Linking Trello to Git has closed the loop on tracking progress.

 I've had a draft post on Docker sitting in my in-tray for a couple of weeks now.
 The essence of the post is encapsulated in the related Trello card notes:

-Having spent time working with Docker**, I've now got a much better (albeit still naive) understanding of what it is and how it works, and have switched focus. . . .
+Having spent time working with Docker**, I've now got a much better (albeit still naive) understanding of what it is and how it . . .

 Adding features (and a little glamour) to the Django test runner